By Marcia Braden

-The idea of having a boyfriend is very powerful, as it makes a girl feel both “normal” and “special.”
-This can bring angst to families and often requires specific intervention from a person trained to be impartial.
+The idea of having a boyfriend is very powerful, as it makes a girl feel both normal and special.
+This can bring angst to families and often requires specific interventions from a person trained to be impartial.
 Allowing the girl to talk with a therapist gives her another voice of reason that she may feel is less judgmental.

 - Never give out your phone number or address until the boy meets your parent(s).

-- Be friends first and then you see how you both feel about deepening the relationship.
+- Be friends first and then see how you both feel about deepening the relationship.

 - Never give a boyfriend your checkbook or credit card.

 - Split expenses when you go out.